Maxillary PMMA Nightguard

 Note: You don’t need to apply toothpaste to the brush.
 Since toothpaste can be abrasive, it may scratch your night guard and cause it to wear out more quickly.
 Dish soap or Castile soap is an excellent non-abrasive daily cleanser for your guard if you want to cleanse with a separate toothbrush

 Make a habit of deep cleaning your night guard at least once a month.
 Deep cleaning can be done using vinegar and hydrogen peroxide.
 First, soak the night guard in distilled white vinegar (1 part white vinegar to 3 parts water) for at least 30 minutes.
 After soaking, rinse the night guard and the bowl with water.
-Then soak the night guard in hydrogen peroxide for at least 30 more minutes.
-Once finished, rinse with water and allow the night guard to dry completely.
+Then soak the night guard in your regular hydrogen peroxide/water mix.

 Deep cleaning a nightguard with water and vinegar

-Pro Tip: Don’t leave your night guard soaking in anything for longer than one hour.
-Extended time in liquid can damage the material your night guard is made out of.
+Pro Tip: Don’t leave your night guard soaking in vinegar longer than one hour.
+Extended time in vinegar can damage the material your night guard is made out of.
 Also, don’t soak in any liquid containing alcohol – that includes Listerine.

 Keep Your Case Clean